Biman Bangladesh pilot has heart attack mid-air, plane makes emergency landing in Nagpur | Business

 A Biman Bangladesh plane going from Muscat to Dhaka made an emergency landing at Nagpur on Friday after the pilot suffered a heart attack, an airport official said.

-The Boeing aircraft with 126 passengers on board landed at 11.40 am, the official said.
-The pilot was admitted to a local hospital, he added.
+The aircraft with 126 passengers on board landed at 11.40 am, the official said.

+Aviation industry sources said the sick pilot was taken to Kingsway Hospital, which is just 10 kms from the Nagpur airport.

 The plane was near Raipur when it contacted Kolkata ATC for an emergency landing and was advised to land at the nearest airport Nagpur.